 Finally!
-I figured out a recipe that's great tasting - and as healthy as I could make it - for the times when I crave pancakes!
+I figured out a pancake recipe that's great tasting - and as healthy as I could make it - for the times when I crave them!
 Typically on certain Sundays, don't ask me why.

-I've been on a quest for a pancake recipe like this (easy and healthy) for a looooong time, and on those Sunday mornings when I got out of bed salivating with the idea of making pancakes, I was always disappointed with the result of my experiments.
+I've been on a quest for a healthy pancake recipe like this for a looooong time, and on those Sunday mornings when I got out of bed salivating with the idea of making pancakes, I was always disappointed with the result of my experiments.

 Well... disappointment is now a thing of the past!

 Neither of us has a problem with gluten, though we prefer to stay away from bleached and wheat processed flour for general health reasons.
 I also stay away from using boxed mixes of any kind because of the many undesirable ingredients I can't pronounce.

 So, if you wish you could eat pancakes but haven't let yourself for similar reasons, read on!
 You're going to love them!

 Before I tell you how to make them, let me be clear: If you have a serious sensitivity to gluten, like Celiac disease, you may want to check out this article about the difference in what constitutes "gluten-free" in the U.S. vs. in other countries, such as New Zealand.

 Typically, oats in the U.S. are considered gluten-free, except for some possible contamination from wheat, barley, etc. in the factories where they are processed.
 There are several brands, like Bob's Red Mill Gluten-Free Oats, that "have been thoroughly segregated, tested, and re-tested to confirm their gluten free status."